 The Quick Rundown on Window Tinting Products and Coatings

 - Dyed (good).
 Typically referred to as basic or regular window tinting, this is the least durable of all the options.
-While the dye does absorb heat to minimize heat gain and provides customer-selected variances in exterior privacy and interior transparency, dyed window films are also the quickest to fade and the easiest to scratch or mar.
+While the dye absorbs heat to minimize heat gain and provides customer-selected variances in exterior privacy and interior transparency, dyed window films are the quickest to fade and the easiest to scratch or mar.